matsprehn/Bartender/README.md

 * upload zip to Amazon Lambda

 ## How do I use this? ##
+Ask "What's in ${drinkName}?" to get a list of ingredients in the drink Ask "How do I make ${drinkName}?" to get a set of instructions on making the drink Ask "What is ${drinkName}?" to get a list of ingredients and the instructions on making the drink.
-Checkout the [Sample Utterances file](SampleUtterances.txt) to see how you can invoke this skill
+Checkout the [Sample Utterances file](SampleUtterances.txt) to see other ways to invoke this skill